 For every ground-breaking drug that gets approved, there are people who never had the chance to take it.
 What if the medication had been investigated more efficiently?
 How many more lives could have been saved or improved?

-Managing the array of regulatory policies and compliance requirements in drug development and approval can easily become overwhelming.
-Remember why the checks and balances are in place and why you do what you do – patients.
+When you feel overwhelmed managing complex regulatory policies and compliance requirements, try to remember why the checks and balances are in place and why you do what you do — patients.
 Act smartly, work efficiently, lean on history, evolve as necessary, and keep pushing forward.
 Every step closer to market approval means one step closer to changing lives, providing hope, and offering someone the much-needed chance they might not have today.

 - Saltzman J, McDonald D. Vertex wins fast approval for cystic fibrosis drug.
 Boston Globe.
 Updated October 21, 2019.
 Accessed February 4, 2020.